venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 **Testing-Version**

-Updated Arduino Code, updated tty2oled Daemon Script and new Scripts.
+Updated tty2oled Daemon Script, new Scripts and updated Arduino Code.

-tty2oled Daemon
+-tty2oled Daemon
 * Make a Backup and replace "/usr/bin/tty2oled" with the one from this directory.
 * Make sure this version is "executeable".
 * !
 An Update after using the Testing-Version downloads the "old" tty2oled Daemon again !

-New/UpdatedFeatures

 -Over The Air (OTA) Updates for ESP32
+* Copy the "Testing Folder" to your local Arduino Project Folder
+ You need only the .ino  File and all .h files.
-* You need add your Wireless Credentials to the "cred.h" file.
+ You need add your Wireless Credentials to the "cred.h" file.
- Update your ESP32 with the Program from this folder.
+ Update your ESP32 with the new Program.
 After this Version was applied you can use OTA for future Updates.
- Copy "tty2oled_enable_OTA.sh" and "tty2oled_RESET.sh" from this folder to "media/fat/Scripts".
+ Copy the Scripts "tty2oled_enable_OTA.sh" and "tty2oled_RESET.sh" from this folder to "media/fat/Scripts".

--Running OTA
+* Running OTA
-* Enable OTA from the command line (see Command Examples below) or run the Script "tty2oled_enable_OTA.sh".
+ Enable OTA from the command line (see Command Examples below) or run the Script "tty2oled_enable_OTA.sh".
  The Arduino IDE should show you an new Network "Port" for Uploads after OTA is active.
  See https://misterfpga.org/viewtopic.php?p=28423#p28423
  Use the new Port for the upload of the new Program.